Blue Origin seeks environmental permit for Kennedy Space Center campus expansion

-The world’s second-richest man’s rocket company has applied to modify an environmental permit to expand its factory at Kennedy Space Center, according to News 6 partner Florida Today.
+KENNEDY SPACE CENTER, Fla. – The world’s second-richest man’s rocket company has applied to modify an environmental permit to expand its factory at Kennedy Space Center.

 Labeled as “South Campus” in water management district documents, the expansion will link to the factory at Exploration Park, a publicly accessible region just west of KSC’s main gate.
 The two-lane Space Commerce Way winds through the area, connecting others like satellite company OneWeb, economic development agency Space Florida and the main entrance to the Kennedy Space Center Visitor Complex.